Phoenix Wrongful Death Lawyer

 Do wrongful death cases always go to trial?

 No. Many cases resolve through negotiation once the evidence is fully developed.
-However, some claims—especially those with disputed liability or high damages—may proceed to litigation.
-Having a trial-ready legal team strengthens leverage in both settlement discussions and courtroom proceedings.
+However, some claims, especially those with disputed liability or high damages, may proceed to litigation.
+Having a trial-ready wrongful death law firm strengthens your position in both settlement discussions and in court.

 Contact the Phoenix Wrongful Death Lawyers at Gallagher & Kennedy Today